vliz-be-opsci/VSDS-TestBed-Shacl-Validator/README.md

 Once running, the validation endpoint's WDSL is available at http://localhost:8080/services/validation?WSDL.
 See [here](https://www.itb.ec.europa.eu/docs/services/latest/validation/) for further information on processing service implementations.

+This validation services requires in the validation call two parameters:
+1. **ldes-url**: the url of the LDES to validate
+2. **shacl-shape**: the shacl shape that will be used to validate the server against to

 # Prerequisites

 The following prerequisites are required: